Skip to main content

 Overview#

-Use the Google Chronicle Backstory Streaming API integration to ingest detections created by both user-created rules and Chronicle Rules as XSOAR incidents.
-This integration was integrated and tested with version 2 of Google Chronicle Backstory Streaming API (Detection Engine API).
+Use the Google SecOps Streaming API integration to ingest detections created by both user-created rules and Google SecOps Rules as XSOAR incidents.
+This integration was integrated and tested with version 2 of Google Chronicle Backstory Streaming API (Detection Engine API) and v1 Alpha of Google SecOps Streaming API.

 Troubleshoot#